Chimpagne/PRD/template/9-design.md

 ## Infrastructure and Deployment

-*How is the application developed, tested and deployed?*

 The app is developed without taking into consideration a "real" backend : there is no security consideration, the inputs are checked client-side, but this does not provide security.

-*Any special infrastructure requirements.*

 ## Test Plan

-*How is the application developed, tested and deployed?*

 The app is rigorously tested : code coverage is tested in the CI with sonar cloud, and the CI runs the tests at each commit.

-*Any special infrastructure requirements.*

 The architecture is quite standard and no special or deeply custom infrastructure is required for Chimpagne.